AMD-OSX/AMD_Vanilla/README.md

 Both `mtrr_update_action - fix PAT` patches are not required on TRX40 systems.
 Disabling them will result in GPU performance improvements.
 Test this configuration on a USB drive first in preparation for the unlikely event that something goes wrong.
 Proceed at your own risk.

+## Information on the Fix PCI bus enumeration patch

+On AM5 motherboards with on-board Thunderbolt/USB4 (e.g. Asus ROG Crosshair X670E Hero, Gene, Extreme; Asus ProArt X670E-Creator), macOS Ventura may not enumerate devices on the PCI bus properly when on-board WiFi and on-board Thunderbolt are both enabled.
+This patch bypasses the problem.
+This patch is disabled by default.

 ## Supported macOS versions

 - macOS High Sierra (10.13)